 If you’re a crypto newcomer, choosing a wallet for your Bitcoin Gold can seem overwhelming.
 There are many different types of wallets available, each with their own pros and cons, so make sure you look for the following key features when comparing your BTG wallet choices:

 - Transparency.
 Make sure you look at the company behind the wallet you’re thinking of using.
-Doing your research prior to using a service is the best way to figure out whether it’s had any security or customer service issues in the past or if it has received a large number of complaints.
+Doing your research prior to using their services is the best way to figure out whether they’ve had any security or customer service issues in the past or if they have received a large number of complaints.

 - User experience.
-Cryptocurrencies are complicated, and managing your holdings can be a confusing task.
-Having a wallet that is easy to use, easy to understand and easy to access is important, especially if you’re new to the space.
+Cryptocurrencies are complicated and managing your holdings can be a confusing task.
+Having a wallet that is easy to use, easy to understand and easy to access is important, especially if you’re new to the crypto space.

 Ledger Nano S (hardware wallet)

-- High level of security, simple to use yet very effective
+- High level of security, simply to use yet very effective

 One of its key features is the small organic LED (OLED) screen built into the device, which provides additional protection when displaying your private keys.